aws-observability/aws-rum-web/docs/cdn_installation.md

 ## Configuration

 The application-specific web client configuration is a JavaScript object whose fields are all optional.
-While these feilds are optional, depending on your application the web client may not function properly if certain fields are omitted.
+While these fields are optional, depending on your application the web client may not function properly if certain fields are omitted.
 For example, `identityPoolId` and `guestRoleArn` are both required unless your application performs its own AWS authentication and passes the credentials to the web client using the command `cwr('setAwsCredentials', {...});`.

-The snippet below shows several configuration opions with the body of the snippet's function ommitted for readability:
+The snippet below shows several configuration options with the body of the snippet's function omitted for readability:
 ```html
 <script>
     (function(n,i,v,r,s,c,u,x,z){...})(